The Shadow knows: Empirical Distributions of Minimum Spanning Acycles and Persistence Diagrams of Random Complexes: Main Result

+We give our main result here along with all the definitions that were skipped in Section~\ref{s:introduction}.
+All the while, we presume that the reader is well versed with the basics of simplicial homology.
+If not, the necessary background can be found in \cite[Section 2]{skraba2017randomly} and the references therein.

+For a simplicial complex $\cK,$ we use $\cF^k(\cK)$ and $\beta_k(\cK)$ to denote the set of $k$-faces and the $k$-th reduced Betti number\footnote{Throughout we assume the Betti numbers are defined using real coefficients, as in \cite{linial2016phase}.}, respectively.
+We drop $\cK$ from these notations, when the underlying simplicial complex is clear.
+Separately, for a random variable $X,$ we use $\normq{X} = \E(X^q)^{1/q}$ to represent its $\Lq$-th norm.

-Our next aim is to define spanning acycles \cite{kalai1983enumeration} and minimal spanning acycles, the main objects of our study.
-These are the higher dimensional generalizations of spanning trees and minimal spanning trees, respectively.
-Recall that a spanning tree is a subset of the edges in a connected graph that connects all the vertices together without creating any cycles.
-In that same spirit, a $d-$spanning acycle in a simplicial complex is a subset of the $d-$faces which when added to $\cK^{d - 1},$ the $(d - 1)-$skeleton of $\cK,$ kills the existing $(d - 1)-$th Betti number and also does not create any new $d-$cycles.
-Likewise, a minimal spanning acycle in a weighted simplicial complex is simply the spanning acycle with the smallest possible weight.
-As shown in \cite[Lemma~23]{skraba2017randomly}, a sufficient condition to guarantee the existence of a spanning acycle and, hence, a $d-$MSA is $\beta_{d - 1}(\cK) = 0.$
+Our first aim is to define spanning acycles \cite{kalai1983enumeration} and MSAs, the main objects of our study.
+These are topological generalizations of spanning trees and MSTs, respectively.
+Recall that a spanning tree in a connected graph is a subset of edges that connects all the vertices together without creating any cycles.
+In that same spirit, a $d$-spanning acycle in a simplicial complex $\cK$ is a subset of $d$-faces which when added to $\cK^{d - 1},$ i.e., the $(d - 1)$-skeleton of $\cK,$ kills the $(d - 1)$-th Betti number of $\cK^{d - 1},$ but does not create any new $d$-cycles.
+Finally, a MSA in a weighted simplicial complex is simply the spanning acycle with the smallest possible weight.
+As shown in \cite[Lemma~23]{skraba2017randomly}, a spanning acycle and, hence, a $d$-MSA exists in $\cK$ if and only if $\beta_{d - 1}(\cK) = 0.$

 \begin{definition}[Spanning Acycle] Let $\cK$ be a simplicial complex with $\beta_{d - 1}(\cK) = 0$.
-Then, a \emph{$d-$spanning acycle} of $\cK$ is a set $S$ of $d-$faces in $\cK$ such that $\beta_{d - 1}(\cK^{d - 1} \sqcup S) = \beta_d(\cK^{d - 1} \sqcup S) = 0$. \end{definition}
+Then, a \emph{$d$-spanning acycle} of $\cK$ is a set $S$ of $d$-faces in $\cK$ such that $\beta_{d - 1}(\cK^{d - 1} \sqcup S) = \beta_d(\cK^{d - 1} \sqcup S) = 0$. \end{definition}